 - 3/4 cup miniature semisweet chocolate chips

-- 1. Sift the flour, cocoa powder, baking powder, baking soda, salt, and sugar into a medium-size mixing bowl.
+- 1. Sift the flour, cocoa powder, baking powder, baking soda, salt, and sugar into a bowl.

-- 2. In another medium-size mixing bowl, whisk the melted butter, eggs, sour cream, vanilla extract, and milk.
+- 2. In another bowl, whisk the melted butter, eggs, sour cream, vanilla extract, and milk.

-- 3. Pour the whisked mixture over the sifted mixture, add the chocolate chips, and stir to form a batter, using a wooden spoon or flat paddle, mixing until the particles of flour are absorbed.
-Be sure to sweep the bottom and sides of the mixing bowl to thoroughly incorporate the dry ingredients.
+- 3. Pour the egg mixture into the flour mixture, add the chocolate chips, and stir to form a batter, using a wooden spoon or a stand mixer fitted with the paddle attachment, mixing just until all the flour is absorbed.
+Be sure to scrape the bottom and sides of the bowl to thoroughly incorporate the dry ingredients.

-- 4. Preheat a deep-pocketed waffle iron composed of two 4 1/2-inch squares (the entire grid section should measure about 4 1/2 by 9 inches).
-Or, preheat a 5-interconnected-heart waffler maker.
+- 4. Preheat a deep-pocketed waffle iron composed of two 4 1/2-inch squares (the entire grid section should measure about 4 1/2 by 9 inches) or a 5-interconnected-heart waffler maker.

-- 6. The heart-shaped waffle can be served whole or divided into individual hearts.
-Wait a moment before serving them to allow the chips to cool down.
+- 6. Wait a moment before serving to allow the chunks of melted chocolate to cool slightly.
 Sprinkle the waffles with confectioners’ sugar and serve.

 Hungry for more?
 Chow down on these: